LauraBertola/Tutorials/WGS (high depth)/Exercises.md

 - GCA_021130815.1_PanTigT.MC.v3_genomic.fna.amb
 - GCA_021130815.1_PanTigT.MC.v3_genomic.fna.sa

-Check if these files indeed are in your folder now, using 'ls'.
+Check if these files indeed are in your folder now, using `ls`.